abaluZ/arch-linux-config/README.md

 To configurate kitty, we mus enter the carpet .config

 3. Configuration for Waybar
-To config waybar, you go to carpet .config and enter the carpet waybar
+To config waybar, you go to carpet .config and enter the carpet waybar,

+4. Keivi veizan full stack es tremendo wachero que no hace nada, dicen las malas lenguas